Toronto Catholic District School Board: Uniforms

 Uniforms are mandatory for students at the secondary level and elementary starting in the fall 2011.
 In 2010 some elementary schools started implementing use of uniforms.

 In 1988, the MSSB ruled that public separate high schools are required to wear uniforms.
 At the time, all of the high schools in Scarborough except for Newman had uniforms.
 Some trustees anticipated protests from parents and students from Newman.

 As of 2020, all TCDSB elementary students must wear a uniform of a white or navy blue top, and navy blue bottoms.
 This is enforced in special programs such as the gifted program and ME.

 Controversies

-Enrolment of non-Catholics

-While Catholic high schools are funded by the provincial government, making them open to any students who wish to attend, elementary schools do not have to enrol non-Catholic students.
-Many argue that the practice of fully funding separate schools exclusively for the Catholic faith is discriminatory to other religions (the United Nations has twice chastised the province for this policy).
-Supporters of the current Catholic education system point out that it has existed, in one form or another, since Confederation, and that the Constitution Act, 1867 enshrines the right to government-funded religious education to all Catholics.
-The opposition, however, argues that this is an appeal to tradition, and point to other provinces in Canada which amended the constitution to abolish Catholic school funding.
-It is up to the school principal whether or not non-Catholics are enrolled.

 Government funding

 Recently, the issue of government funding for religious schools has become a major political issue (see 2007 Ontario general election), with PC Party Leader John Tory supporting an extension of funding to all religious schools, Dalton McGuinty's Liberals and Howard Hampton's NDP supporting the status quo, and Frank de Jong's Greens alone calling for elimination of public funding for all religious schools (including Catholic Schools).